Terranova West Municipal Utility District

 A color coded map will be placed on the District’s website noting these areas.

-By law, purple pipe is used for all piping and connectors used for reclaimed water irrigation.
+By law, purple pipe is used for all piping and connectors used for reclaimed water irrigation. - Q – Will the District give advance notice before the project goes live?

 A – Absolutely!
 The District will give notice on the District’s website, by post on the POA E bulletin board, and by holding an open house to allow residents to ask questions and gain more knowledge of the project and its benefits.